It’s okay to break away from tradition and question what you think you know in order to move forward…

 Len The Plumber celebrates World Plumbing Day and emphasizes the importance of his craft on Twitter.

-Field Service Myth #3: Implementing field service software is a pain in the ass
+Field Service Myth #3: Implementing field service software is a pain

 To put it simply… IT’S NOT.
-Is there a possibility that you could get frustrated along the way? es.
+Is there a possibility that you could get frustrated along the way?
+Yes.
 Unfortunately no software you find is likely going to be a 100% perfect fit for your business, unless you build a custom solution, which can be super pricey.
 But when you see the glass as half full (in this case, 90% full) and look at how field service software can revolutionize your business, you’ll rest a bit easier.
 And when you can work with a customer success team that cares about your success, it’s a relief and can be downright, dare I say it, fun!

 Field Service Myth #4: Field service software is expensive